PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 # Microplastics Reimu
 Rightful prisoner of the limited special stage, a storage unit designed for Fatman, Reimu is laced with a special microplastic blend that is contagious, known currently as "cooties" because it only spreads on men, despite being designed to spread onto everything.
 It is believed that it mutated due to Reimu's residence in the Gensokyo hood.
-This allows Reimu to steal the Special Emerals from Fatman, by passing it from Reimu to Sailor Mercury
+This allows Reimu to steal the Special Emerals from Fatman, by passing it from Reimu to Sailor Mercury or Neru

 # Steve
 I am Steve